-- IBX: Students may also apply for the IBX program at Ingraham; assignment to Ingraham depends on space available and tiebreakers.
-If not assigned to IBX at Ingraham, they retain a seat at their pathway school (unless they apply for and are assigned to a higher ranked choice.)
+- IBHX: Students may also apply for the IBX_program at Ingraham, Rainier Beach, or Chief Sealth to access the IB program; assignment to Ingraham depends on space available and tiebreakers.
+If not assigned to IBX at Ingraham, Rainier Beach or Chief Sealth they retain a seat at their attendance area school or pathway school (unless they apply for and are assigned to a higher ranked choice.)
 Assignment depends on space available; tiebreakers apply during Open Enrollment. - International Schools: Non-attendance area students who are eligible for continuation in a dual language immersion pathway and who apply during Open Enrollment through May 31 will be assigned to the relevant pathway school (unless they apply for and are assigned to a higher ranked choice). - Special Education: When a student with an IEP is initially assigned to an elementary and middle school that is not the attendance area school, the student may choose to attend the attendance area high school or high school in that elementary and middle school's feeder pattern.